AuroraNemoia/auroranemoia.github.io/pages/pygmalion.md

 - Run `start.bat`

 ### Using Tavern and connecting it to KoboldAI
-- Once you run `start.bat` the NodeJS server will start.
-- Open https://127.0.0.1:8000 in your browser.
+- Once you run `start.bat` the NodeJS server will start, and launch Tavern in your web browser.
 - You're now in Tavern! but it's not connected.
 - Click the hamburger menu (three lines) in the top-right of the page
 - Click on Settings